 Sure we hate to move multiple times throughout our lives, but what if you never grow into the large home you live in currently?
 Do you really want to pay all of that money for something that may or may not happen one day?

-While some of these suggestions may work for you and others may not, do not discount the fact that all of these actions add up when used together.
+I realized some of these suggestions may work for you and others may not, just don’t discount the fact that all of these actions add up when used together.

 Whether you use a handful of these or a few ideas of your own, realize that there is no sense in sending your money out the door when it could be saved with just a little effort.

 Savings are waiting to be claimed in multiple spaces of your home.
-I challenge you to find them, and let me know what you did!
+I challenge you to find them, and let me know what you did to save money on your utilities!

 Remember to revisit things in your home frequently, because you never know when you find something that will save you $100 a year or even a month!
 I actually have a few things I am going to update and maintenance this week in my own home!
 Let’s see how much we can save together!